-A student has the right to appeal a faculty decision regarding progression in the program.
-If a student wishes to appeal, the student must contact his/her advisor immediately upon receiving formal notice of unsatisfactory performance and file the appeal to the director of the DPT program within 3 days of receipt of the Academic Sanction Letter.
-The advisor will assist the student in developing an appeal describing the unusual circumstances leading to the unsatisfactory performance and actions the student has undertaken/ or plans to undertake to strengthen their academic performance.
-A student may appeal to the Dean and the Graduate Academic Standing Committee if not satisfied with the decision of the DPT Director.
+Promotion Appeals: If a student wishes to appeal the Program dismissal decision If a student wishes to appeal, the student must contact his/her advisor immediately upon receiving formal notice of unsatisfactory performance and file the appeal to the director of the DPT program within three days of receipt of the Academic Sanction Letter.
+The advisor will assist the student in developing an appeal describing the unusual circumstances leading to the unsatisfactory performance and actions the student has undertaken/ or plans to strengthen their academic performance.
+A student may appeal to the Departmental Chair.
+If a student is not satisfied with the Department Chair a student my appeal the decision to the Dean of the School and the Graduate Academic Standing Committee.